correlaid-paris/projects/README.md

 Hackathons on open data days https://liyubov.github.io/healthycityhack.github.io/

 We participate in Open Data Days www.opendataday.org event in Paris on 7th March.

+We participate in covid hackathons happening now around the globe.
+Check the Open Covid on www.jogl.io website platform.

 # Contact
 If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact